-Graham has been a governor at the Greetland Academy for 26 years having held the position of Vice Chair for the past 10 years.
+Graham has been a governor at The Greetland Academy for 26 years having held the position of Chair for the last 4 years.
 He has held various positions and chaired a variety of committees, recently taking on the Chair of Finance committee role.